Eucalyptus pilbarensis: Description

 Eucalyptus pilbarensis is a mallee, or sometimes a low shrub, that typically grows to a height of 3-4 m and forms a lignotuber.
 It has smooth grey, whitish or pinkish bark.
 Young plants and coppice regrowth have dull green, broadly lance-shape leaves that are about 50-80 mm long and 20-50 mm wide.
 Adult leaves are lance-shaped to curved, the same shade of glossy green on both sides, 60-120 mm long and 10-22 mm wide tapering to a petiole 10-23 mm long.
 The flower buds are arranged in leaf axils on a flattened, unbranched peduncle 3-16 mm long, the individual buds on pedicels up to 3 mm long.
 Mature buds are cylindrical, 9-14 mm long and 4.5-6 mm wide with a hemispherical operculum.
 Flowering occurs in July and the flowers are white.
 The fruit is a woody, conical, barrel-shaped or cylindrical capsule 8-12 mm long and 6-9 mm wide with the valves below rim level.

 Taxonomy and naming

 Eucalyptus pilbarensis was first formally described in 1986 by Ian Brooker and Walter Edgecombe in the journal Nuytsia from material they collected in the Hamersley Range in 1983.
 The specific epithet (pilbarensis) refers to the Pilbara region where this species occurs.

 Distribution and habitat

 This mallee grows in more or less pure stands with E. ferriticola on mesa cliff faces and surrounding slopes of Mount Nameless, near Mount Brockman and near Roy Hill in the Pilbara region of Western Australia.

 Conservation status

 This eucalypt is classified as "not threatened" in Western Australia by the Western Australian Government Department of Parks and Wildlife.
+The International Union for the Conservation of Nature listed E. pibarensis as a least concern species in 2019 noting that although the population id severely fragmented it is spread over a large geographic range with over 2,000 mature individuals.